siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-onetest-server/usage.md

 To use the HCL OneTest Server plug-in you must define the integration, create a value stream, and upload the integration.

 The value stream map contains the properties, you will use to define the plug-in integration.
-Basically, the plug-in integration is defined with a value stream within the UrbanCode Velocity user interface.
-Defining the integration includes defining configuration properties that connect the UrbanCode Velocity server to the OneTest server.
+Basically, the plug-in integration is defined with a value stream within the DevOps Velocity user interface.
+Defining the integration includes defining configuration properties that connect the DevOps Velocity server to the OneTest server.

 The basic flow to use the plug-in includes: